-Professional Invisible Fence® Installers use a waterproof dog fence splice filled will dialectic grease and silicone.
+Professional Invisible Fence® Installers use a waterproof dog fence splice filled with dialectic grease and silicone.
 The main reason for having a waterproof splice is to prevent corrosion and damage to the wire.
 Using the proper splices is also critical to protect the dog fence splice area from electrical surges, crimp splices create a choke at your connections and can cause a short in the spliced area.
-Dog Fence Wire Nuts/ Dog Fence Wire Tubes are availibe in our online store.
+Dog Fence Wire Nuts/ Dog Fence Wire Tubes are available in our online store.

 Avoid Crimp Splices & Solder Joints

 We do not recommend crimp type splices.
-We also do not recommend using solder joints to make splices this also creates a choke point in the spliced area where surge damage can cause the spliced area to disintegrate in the event of a lighting strike or ground spike.
+We also do not recommend using solder joints to make splices.
+This also creates a choke point in the spliced area where surge damage can cause the spliced area to disintegrate in the event of a lighting strike or ground spike.